hewison-chris/agora-cl-docs/website/docs/prysm-usage/parameters.md

 ```

 ### Windows
-1. In your Prysm working directory, create a `.yaml` file and open it in a text editor.
+1. In your Agora-cl working directory, create a `.yaml` file and open it in a text editor.

 2. Add the following lines to the file before closing and saving:
 ```sh
 datadir: 'c:\prysm'
 ```

-3. Start the Prysm beacon chain as normal, while specifying the location of the `.yaml` like so:
+3. Start the Agora-cl beacon chain as normal, while specifying the location of the `.yaml` like so:
 ```sh
 .\prysm.bat beacon-chain --config-file=c:\path\to\file.yaml
 ```